V-MADHUMITH/TASK__1/README.md

 DURATION: 4 WEEKS
 MENTOR: NEELA SANTOSH

- DESCRIPTION
+*DESCRIPTION
-This task involved creating and configuring a cloud storage solution using AWS S3.
+->This task involved creating and configuring a cloud storage solution using AWS S3.
 The goal was to gain hands-on experience with cloud-based storage systems, bucket permissions, and file hosting.
 The bucket was configured, a sample file was uploaded, and public access was enabled to demonstrate a functional cloud storage setup.

-Features
+*Features
-Created an S3 bucket (codtech-intern-task1)
+->Created an S3 bucket (codtech-intern-task1)

-Uploaded a sample document: task 1.docx
+->Uploaded a sample document: task 1.docx

-Enabled public access for the uploaded object
+->Enabled public access for the uploaded object

-Generated a public object URL for file sharing
+->Generated a public object URL for file sharing

-Verified access control and ownership settings
+->Verified access control and ownership settings

-Technologies Used
+*Technologies Used
-Amazon Web Services (AWS) – S3
+->Amazon Web Services (AWS) – S3

-AWS Console for configuration
+->AWS Console for configuration

-IAM (Identity and Access Management)
+->IAM (Identity and Access Management)

-Public access configuration
+->Public access configuration

-Object URL generation
+->Object URL generation

- How to Access the File
+*How to Access the File
-Go to the public link:
+->Go to the public link:
 📎 https://codtech-intern-task1.s3.eu-north-1.amazonaws.com/task+1.docx

-The document should open/download in your browser.
+->The document should open/download in your browser.

-File name: task 1.docx
+->File name: task 1.docx

 OUTPUT:
 <img width="1085" height="789" alt="Image" src="https://github.com/user-attachments/assets/565f3afe-994e-410a-8e8e-98982425b65e" />